charlesrroberts/Free-Music-Archive-Analysis/index.md

 ![Image](docs/assets/fma/Dashboard 6.png)

-The above dot strip plot shows that _Podington Bear_ is ranked the highest because they have 40 albums with 6,356,117 album track listens.
-Since we’re looking at individual albums, we can clearly see that the “Nameless: Hacker RPG Soundtrack” by _BoxCat Games_ is a popular album with 1,533,769 listens; it should be noted that the album is a soundtrack by independent video game developer _BoxCat Games_.
-The data shows us that _Chris Zabriskie_ has the most popular album, by an individual artist, called “Cylinders” with 1,363,291 listens.
+The above dot strip plot shows that _Podington Bear_ is ranked the highest with 40 albums and 6,356,117 album track listens.
+Since we’re looking at individual albums, we can clearly see that the “Nameless: Hacker RPG Soundtrack” by _BoxCat Games_ is a popular album with 1,533,769 listens.
+It should be noted that the album is a soundtrack by independent video game developer _BoxCat Games_ featuring a compilation of mutiple artists.
+The data shows us that _Chris Zabriskie_ has the most popular album by an individual artist called “Cylinders” with 1,363,291 listens.

 ## What is the most popular song on the Free Music Archive?

-I want to know what’s the most popular song on the Free Music Archive.
-For my analysis I measured a songs popularity on the FMA by comparing track listens and interest counts for each track.
+I want to know the most popular song on the FMA.
+For my analysis I measured a song's popularity on the FMA by comparing track listens and interest counts for each track.

 ![Image](docs/assets/fma/Dashboard 7.png)

 The above dot strip plot shows the songs with the largest number of track listens.
-The chart shows us that “Happy Birthday” is the most popular song, but it should be noted that 23 different artists have this song title.
+The chart shows us that “Happy Birthday” is the most popular song but it should be noted that 23 different artists have this song title.
 A lot of “Happy Birthday” tracks are featured on the “Entries” contest album which would increase listens.
 The most popular song measured by track listens is “Night Owl” by _Broke For Free_ with 543,242 track listens.

 ![Image](docs/assets/fma/Dashboard 8.png)

 The above dot strip plot shows the songs with the largest number of track interest.
-The chart shows us that the most popular song, measured by interest, is “Night Owl” by _Broke For Free_ with 3,293,557 track interests.
+The chart shows us that the most popular song measured by interest is “Night Owl” by _Broke For Free_ with 3,293,557 track interests.

 Overall, the most popular song on the FMA by an individual artist is “Night Owl” by _Broke For Free_ with the largest number of listens and interest.

-## Is there a correlation between listens and interest?
+## Is there a correlation between listens and interest between Free Music Archive artists?

-I want to know if there is a correlation between listens and interest on FMA.
-For my analysis I measured the correlation between FMA artist’s track listens and track interest counts.
-It should be noted that for this analysis normalizing the data didn’t alter the results.
+I want to know if there is a correlation between listens and interest between FMA artists.
+For my analysis I measured the correlation between FMA artists' track listens and track interest counts.
+It should be noted that for this analysis normalizing the data did not alter the results.

 ![Image](docs/assets/fma/Dashboard 9.png)